LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/set-consumer-expectations-about-wait-times-for-agents.md

 In Conversation Orchestrator:

-1. In the Conversation Context Service (CCS) module, create a namespace to store the queue health info.
-2. Copy your developer key (Maven API key) in the Developers module, so you can use it in calls to the CCS.
+* Copy your developer key (Maven API key) in the Developers module, so you can use it in calls to the CCS.

 #### Step 2: Create a function that retrieves the queue health info and sends it to the CCS